raydiak/Math-Symbolic/README.md

 under .isolate(), or at least more extensive use of the properties of the operations, instead of hard-coded patterns of reduction.

+#### .expression(Str:D $var)

+Creates a new Math::Symbolic object from the expression on the right-hand side of a relation after isolating $var on the left.
+Note that unlike the above transformations, no changes are made to the original object.

 #### .count()

 Returns the number of nodes in the expression's tree.
 This could be useful to